scala/improvement-proposals/content/clause-interleaving.md

 Of course, libraries that choose to evolve their public API to take advantage of the new signatures may expose incompatibilities.

 ## Alternatives
 The proposal is a natural generalization of method signatures.
-We could have decomposed the proposal in two: a) multiple type parameter lists (allowing partial type inference) and b) interleaved-but-single type parameter lists (allowing path dependencies).
-However, specifying those independently would not be simpler than the combined, generalized proposal.
+We could have extended the proposal to type currying (allowing partial type inference), but have not due to the concerns mentionned in [Restrictions](#restrictions).
+This might be the subject of a follow up proposal, if the concerns can be addressed.

 As discussed above, we may want to consider generalizing class parameter lists as well.
 However, we feel it is better to leave that extension to a follow-up proposal, if required.

-The second use case (partial type inference) was also the topic of a previous proposal for Named Type Arguments, which was rejected before the release of Scala 3.
-Even if accepted, it would have required writing `Vec.fill[N = 3]` instead of the shorter form `Vec.fill[3]`.

 ## Related work
 * Pre-SIP: https://contributors.scala-lang.org/t/clause-interweaving-allowing-def-f-t-x-t-u-y-u/5525